Salangen Municipality: Coat of arms

 The coat of arms was granted on 2 December 1985.
 The official blazon is "Azure, a seal hauriant argent" (I blått en skråstilt sølv sel).
 This means the arms have a blue field (background) and the charge is a seal.
 The seal has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 They are canting arms since the name of the municipality is derived from the old word "Sellanger", meaning "fjord of seals".
 The arms were designed by Arvid Sveen.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Salangen.
+The Church of Norway has one parish (sokn) within Salangen Municipality.
 It is part of the Indre Troms prosti (deanery) in the Diocese of Nord-Hålogaland.

 Geography

 The municipality is located in the southern part of Troms county, at the northeastern end of the Astafjorden.
-The municipality of Ibestad is located west of Salangen, connected by the Mjøsund Bridge; Lavangen municipality to the south; Bardu to the east; and Dyrøy and Sørreisa to the north.
+Ibestad Municipality is located west of Salangen, connected by the Mjøsund Bridge; Lavangen Municipality to the south; Bardu Municipality to the east; and Dyrøy Municipality and Sørreisa Municipality are to the north.
+The highest point in the municipality is the 1378.52 m tall mountain Hjerttinden.